Emma Cunningham: Baby scandal

-After Emma Cunningham's acquittal, she was permitted to return to the townhouse on 31 Bond Street, pending a hearing and decision of the Surrogate's Court to determine if in fact her marriage to Dr. Harvey Burdell was valid, and if that entitled her to his house and other property.
-At the time, marriage was conducted by a clergyman, and witnessed, but was not registered with any office of the state to make it legal and valid.
-The marriage certificate in question was signed by a clergyman, both parties and two witnesses.
+After Emma Cunningham's acquittal, she was permitted to return to the townhouse on 31 Bond Street, pending a hearing and decision of the Surrogate's Court to determine if her marriage to Dr. Harvey Burdell was in fact valid, and if that entitled her to his house and other property.
+At the time, marriages were conducted by a clergyman in front of witnesses, but they were not registered with any office of the state to make it legal and valid.
+The marriage certificate in question was signed by a clergyman, both parties, and two witnesses.
 The clergyman recalled the event.
 The only way to invalidate the marriage was to prove that it was an imposter and not Dr. Burdell himself who appeared to be married.
 The Surrogate's decision on the matter of the marriage and the inheritance was scheduled for August 1857.

 Prior to that decision, a scandal erupted involving Emma Cunningham.
 It was purported by District Attorney Oakey Hall that Cunningham had "procured" a baby by paying $1000 to declare a false heir, with the father as Dr. Burdell.
 This would entitle her to all of Dr. Burdell's fortune, instead of just her widow's share.
 The prosecutor and chief of police raided her home and removed Cunningham, who was delirious and under the influence of drugs.
 Also present was a doctor and a baby that had been marked under the arms with acid, as it had been prepared by the district attorney prior to the sting.
 The "baby scam" had been engineered by the district attorney, and the doctor who testified to the events was his close associate, Dr. de la Montagnie, who was also the godfather of Hall's daughter.
-Emma Cunningham was briefly taken to the Tombs, the New York City jail, where she had already spent two months while awaiting the murder trial.
+Emma Cunningham was briefly taken to the Tombs, the New York City jail where she had previously spent two months awaiting the murder trial.